Rafnuss/GeoPressureTemplate/README.md

 3. Look at `make_reports.R` script to see how you can generate the HTML for multiple tracks and reports templates at once.
 4. Edit `index.Rmd` as you wishes
 5. Run `{r} render_site('./reports')` (also provided at the bottom of  `make_reports.R`) to generate the full website in `docs/`.
-6. Push your changes on Gihub and create your [Github Page](https://rstudio.github.io/distill/publish_website.html#github-pages).
+6. Push your changes on Github and create your [Github Page](https://rstudio.github.io/distill/publish_website.html#github-pages).

 ## Advanced options :link:

 - Generate your DOI with [Zenodo](https://docs.github.com/en/repositories/archiving-a-github-repository/referencing-and-citing-content) (e.g., https://zenodo.org/record/6720386)
 - Generate a citation file with [`usethis::use_citation`](https://usethis.r-lib.org/reference/use_citation.html) and [`cffr`](https://github.com/ropensci/cffr).
-- Use [`renv`](https://rstudio.github.io/renv/index.html) to make your work reproducable.
+- Use [`renv`](https://rstudio.github.io/renv/index.html) to make your work reproducible.
 - Export your data on [Movebank](https://www.movebank.org/cms/movebank-content/import-custom-tabular-data).